-As of March 31, 2020, options to purchase an aggregate of shares of our Series 1 common stock were outstanding.
-In addition, following the completion of this offering, shares of our Series 1 common stock may be granted under our 2020 Plan and shares of our Series 1 common stock may be granted under our 2020 ESPP, which amounts may be subject to annual adjustment.
+As of March 31, 2020, options to purchase an aggregate of 9,436,981 shares of our Series 1 common stock were outstanding.
+In addition, following the completion of this offering, 3,873,885 shares of our Series 1 common stock may be granted under our 2020 Plan, which may be increased by up to 11,784,522 shares that remained available for grant under our 2013 Plan upon its termination or that are subject to awards granted under our 2013 Plan that may expire or terminate without having been exercised or settled in full and may be added to the reserve under the 2020 Plan, and 1,936,943 shares of our Series 1 common stock may be granted under our 2020 ESPP, which amounts may be subject to annual adjustment.
 See "Executive and Director Compensation-Stock option and other compensation plans."
 We intend to file one or more registration statements on Form S-8 under the Securities Act to register Series 1 common stock issued or reserved for issuance under our 2013 Plan, our 2020 Plan, and our 2020 ESPP.
 Any such registration statement on Form S-8 will automatically become effective upon filing.
 Accordingly, shares of Series 1 common stock registered under such registration statement will be available for sale in the open market, subject to any vesting restrictions or the lock-up restrictions and Rule 144 limitations applicable to affiliates described below.